The Meme Department

 Tonya Powell, a perfectionist general counsel with a chip on her shoulder

 The tone of Bloody Hell is dark and irreverent, but I’m no corporate cynic.
-I spent a decade in Executive Communications and worked closely with five extraordinary CEOs whose intelligence, integrity, and high-pressure environments taught me a great deal.
-But once you get more than two people in a room, dysfunction tends to follow—and that’s what I mined for Bloody Hell and this campaign.
+I spent a decade in Executive Communications and worked closely with five extraordinary CEOs whose intelligence, integrity, and focus taught me a great deal.

 -